-This is a table containing at least one required and one optional callback function for this file.
-The required field is reader and the associated function will be called once for each new line to be read, the optional one is close that will be called once when LUATEX is done with the file.
+The return value is either the boolean value false or a table with two functions.
+A mandate reader function fill be called once for each new line to be read, the optional close function will be called once LUATEX is done with the file.